-CHAPTER 2005-331
+CHAPTER 99-479

-House Bill No. 1321
+House Bill No. 1603

-An act relating to the Dorcas Fire District, Okaloosa County; codifying the district's ordinances; providing intent; re-creating and providing a charter for the district; providing district boundaries; providing purposes; providing definitions; providing for the election of a district board of commissioners; providing for terms of office; providing for officers and meetings of the board; providing for commissioners' compensation and expenses; requiring a bond; providing for records; providing general and special powers of the district; providing requirements and procedures for the levy of ad valorem taxes, non-ad valorem assessments, user charges, and impact fees; providing for referenda; providing for enforcement; providing for requirements and procedures for issuance of bonds; providing for expansion and merger of the district boundaries; providing for severability; providing an effective date.
+An act relating to the Florosa Fire Control District, Okaloosa County; repealing chapter 74-543, Laws of Florida, as amended; providing for the creation and boundaries of the Florosa Fire Control District; providing the intent and purposes of this act; providing definitions; providing for the election of a district board of commissioners; providing for terms of office; providing for officers and meetings of the board; providing for commissioners' compensation and expenses; requiring a bond; providing general and special powers of the district; exempting district assets and property from taxation; providing requirements and procedures for the levy of ad valorem taxes, non-ad valorem taxes, assessments, user charges, and impact fees; providing for referenda; providing for enforcement; providing for requirements and procedures for issuance of bonds; providing for referenda; providing for expansion and merger of the district boundaries; providing for severability; providing an effective date.